 In some cases, there may be notable suicide warning signs that a loved one may be in need of psychiatric intervention, possibly admission to a psychiatric facility.
+In fact, 4 out of 5 teens that attempt suicide had given clear warning signs.
 If a loved one becomes extremely depressed and isolated, withdraws from work and family, has recently been dealing with a serious health or financial setback, or openly comments about how his family would be better off without them, it is time to intervene.

 KNOW THE SIGNS OF MAJOR DEPRESSIVE DISORDER

 Depression does not usually appear without warning.
 In the majority of cases, the symptoms that characterize clinical depression are vague, becoming more enhanced as daily functioning becomes impaired.
 While most people understand what a bout of the blues feels like following a difficult life event, they also realize that the symptoms do subside within a couple of weeks.
 But major depressive disorder (MDD) does not resolve like the transient feelings of sadness that accompany a sad event.

 The diagnostic criteria for MDD lists nine signs that signal clinical depression when at least five of them linger for more than two weeks, and are not attributed to another health condition or medication.
 These symptoms include:

 - Loss of interest in participating in the activities usually enjoyed

 - Slowed motor movements and cognitive functioning